KashikiDraco/cree.py/README.md

 # cree.py
-another metaploit like pentesting platform
+another metaploit like pentesting platform and still need idea about it.